About the PEI Advisory Council on the Status of Women

 - Prepares submissions to government hearings, task forces or consultations related to the status of women, girls and their families.
 Review past Council submissions to government consultations.

 - Publishes resources for public awareness and education on special topics.
-An example is the popular booklet Moving On: A Practical Guide for Women Leaving a Relationship.

 The PEI Advisory Council on the Status of Women Act governs the council’s mandate and structure.